fredilarsen/ModuleInterface/examples/WebPage/README.md

 ### Components
 1. A SensorMonitor module, for example running on an Arduino Uno or Nano.
 This module simply reads a light sensor and reports it to the master.
 2. A LightController module, for example running on an Arduino Uno or Nano.
 This module subscribes to the light sensor reading from the SensorMonitor, and gets settings like time interval and light limit from the Master for controlling the light.
 In this example it only controls the on-board LED.
 It reports the current light state (or or off) to the master.
 3. A ModuleMasterHttp module running on an Arduino Mega (because of memory requirements) with an Ethernet shield.
-This will transfer settings from the database and outputs to the database using JSON and HTTP requests.
+This will transfer settings to and from the database and outputs to the database using JSON and HTTP requests.
 4. A computer with a LAMP/WAMP setup.
 For example ![XAMPP](https://www.apachefriends.org/download.html) or ![WampServer](http://www.wampserver.com/en/).

 There are two sets of modules available in this example, in the ARDUINO_SWBB and ESP8266_GUDP directories.
 You should run one set at a time, unless you change one of the masters to avoid conflict of IP, master prefix and module prefixes.
 Running multiple setups or a mixed setup is possible, but keep it simple to start with.